The Intrinsic Riemannian Proximal Gradient Method for Nonconvex Optimization: Numerical Examples

 \ie, the prox step is simply a row-wise soft thresholding of the gradient step.

-\paragraph{Implementation Details} We tested the local convergence behavior of NCRPG versus the Riemannian Alternating Direction Method of Multipliers (RADMM)~\cite{JiaxiangMaSrivastava:2022} for the problem described in \cref{subsection:numerics-problem-setting-fixed-rank}.
+\paragraph{\textbf{Implementation Details}} \footnote{The code is available at \url{https://juliamanifolds.github.io/ManoptExamples.jl/stable/examples/NCRPG-Row-Sparse-Low-Rank/}} We tested the local convergence behavior of NCRPG versus the Riemannian Alternating Direction Method of Multipliers (RADMM)~\cite{JiaxiangMaSrivastava:2022} for the problem described in \cref{subsection:numerics-problem-setting-fixed-rank}.
 This algorithm replaces the first prox-step (of the smooth part $g$) in the Euclidean ADMM~\cite{Beck:2017:1} with a gradient step on the manifold, whereas the second prox-step (of the nonsmooth part $h$) remains in the embedding space.
 As above, we used our closed form of the prox-step for $h$.

 The measurement operator $\bold A \in \mathbb R^{m \times MN}$ was taken as a matrix with normally distributed entries in $\mathcal{N}(0, 1/\sqrt{m})$, such that $\bold A(X) = \bold A \mathrm{vec}(X) = y$.
 We note that this choice fulfills the RIP condition with very high probability.